-I am an Associate Professor (with tenure) in the Department of Economics at Texas A&M University, specializing in applied macroeconomics, time series (classical and Bayesian) econometrics, and forecasting.
+I am an Associate Professor in the Department of Economics at Texas A&M University, specializing in applied macroeconomics, time series (classical and Bayesian) econometrics, and forecasting.

 I am currently on leave from the university and am visiting the Economic Research Department at the Federal Reserve Bank of San Francisco in the capacity of a visiting fellow.
 Note that the material on this website does not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.